 In order to clarify the differences, we created this list detailing the seven ways that SAST and SCA are different.

 First, let's take a look at the different ways that SAST and SCA tools detect vulnerabilities.

-SAST tools scan an organization’s in-house-written code for potential vulnerabilities. following a set of predetermined rules.
-SCA tools track an organization’s software projects to detect open source components with known vulnerabilities and provide detailed security information about it to help developers remediate it faster.
+SAST tools scan an organization’s in-house-written code for potential vulnerabilities, based on a set of predetermined rules.
+SCA tools track an organization’s software projects to detect open source components with known vulnerabilities and provide detailed security information about the vulnerabilities to help developers remediate them swiftly.

 #2 Requires Source Code Access

 SAST tools focus specifically on analyzing source files.
 That means that they can only scan a product’s source code.
 SCA tools identify both source files and binaries.
-Rather than scanning a product’s source code, it calculates digital signatures for all libraries to detect the vulnerable open source libraries so that it does not need to expose source file info in order to identify the component.
+Rather than scanning a product’s source code, an SCA tool calculates digital signatures for all libraries and detects the vulnerable open source libraries, without requiring organizations to expose source file information in order to identify the component.

 When using SAST, developers need to begin each remediation process by investigating the potential vulnerability in order to validate it.
 Once confirmed, developers need to define the best remediation path.
 Open source vulnerabilities detected by an SCA tool are easier to fix since 97% of all open source vulnerabilities have a fix validated by the open source community and developers simply need to patch or download the latest version.

 #4 SDLC Integration

 SAST and SCA tools can both be integrated early in the development process to help developers catch vulnerabilities as early as possible before they become more expensive and time-consuming to fix.
 While both SAST and SCA tools integrate with CI servers and IDEs, only SCA tools offer end-to-end SDLC coverage all the way to post-deployment — providing coverage for vulnerabilities discovered years after release.